honzajavorek/film2trello/README.md

 -   Run `ruff check` to lint
 -   Run `ruff format` to format code

+To disable production for a while:

+-  Run `flyctl scale count 0` to disable
+-  Run `flyctl scale count 1` to re-enable, then deploy

 ## Deployment

 The app runs on [Fly.io](https://fly.io/).
 Install their `flyctl`.
 Then you can do things like `flyctl launch --name=film2trello` or `flyctl deploy`.
 Use the following to prepare the environment: